TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 14/Proverbs 14.17.md

 ---

-He that is soon angry will deal foolishly; And a man of wicked devices is hated.
+He who is quick to become angry will commit folly, and a crafty man is hated.